Janipher/system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that prints the result of POWER divided by DIVIDE, followed by a new line
+Script that displays the result of BREATH to the power LOVE